Back Arrow Back to Articles

 Over £1.5 million 17%

 Please note: These rates include the 5% additional property surcharge that typically applies to stamp duty for investment property.
-These rates are effective from April 2025.
+These rates were effective from April 2025.

 Stamp Duty for Investors: Additional Properties and Overseas Buyers